Source credibility: The Internet

 The development of the internet and its delivery of online information have created a new information environment that can affect perceptions of the credibility of that information.
 Online information can be created by amateur sources (e.g., blogs and citizen journalism) posted on personal sites or on news websites (e.g., comments on news stories, CNN's iReport).
 Seeking to satiate the insatiable online audience with "instant" news can result in inaccuracies and premature conclusions.
 Online "polls" intended to allow the audience to express opinions are insufficient in that they are neither random nor representative samples.
 The freedom for anyone to publish anything and the convergence of information genres (i.e., infotainment) affect editorial review and credibility.

+Source credibility may play a crucial role in understanding when and why people believe misinformation, but evidence has been mixed.
+A systematic review of 91 studies involving 64,162 participants examined 162 reported effects of source credibility in misinformation contexts.
+The review found inconsistent results, potentially due to conceptual issues in defining source credibility, unexplored moderators, and methodological factors such as varying operationalizations of source credibility.

 A study of the impact of the internet on value orientations in mainland China by Jonathan Zhu and Zhou He (University of Hong Kong) revealed that credibility of the internet was far more important than conventional media to Chinese citizens.
 This may be because conventional media has a historical record of being credible whereas internet sources, especially user-generated content, can be questionable.

 Websites are often the first or only interaction consumers have with a company.
 Also, these interactions are usually short- in the magnitude of a few seconds to a few minutes.
 Source credibility can be established online in a number of ways to include logo design, website sophistication, and source citation.
 Lowry, Wilson and Haig (2013) showed that well designed logos that are synergistic with the company's product/service can trigger positive credibility judgments about the company's website and results in greater trust and willingness to interact with the company.
 These effects are magnified when the website design extends and complements the logo design.
 Additional source credibility theory research has shown that color schemes and other visual elements can predict perceptions of credibility.